 Of course, all under the watchful eye of our guide and it was one of the most amazing things I have ever seen.
-The sheer power and stealth of the world’s largest lizard was sitting right there, on a remote island, in my presence.
-It was a great moment for both David and I.
+The sheer power and stealth of the world’s largest lizard were sitting right there, on a remote island, in my presence.
+It was a great moment for both David and me.

 If you love wildlife and seek a rare adventure, then don’t overlook a trip to this beautiful, remote part of the World.

 - 11 UNREAL Places to Visit in Indonesia

 - 15 Unmissable Things to Do in Ubud, Bali

 - Ubud Monkey Forest Survival Guide (Do Not Visit Without Reading!)